Metal Gear Solid: Quick Info

-Even the elevators arrival is an event.
+Even the elevator's arrival is an event.
 The screen switches to cinematic mode, so to speak, and a big deal is made of the elevator making its descent.
-There is MUCH focus on the elevator; the camera is right in front of it and gameplay temporarily pauses (kind of a big deal).
+The elevator scene has a lot to focus on; the camera is right in front of it and gameplay temporarily pauses (kind of a big deal).
 When you land, there are two guards to avoid/disable.
 A third guard steps off of the elevator when it arrives.
 Either way, you make your way to the elevator platform after it clears and you're off.
 Once you reach the elevator, the game steps back into movie mode to complete the intro.

-The items will even appear in different places, depending on what you pickup and where you get it.
-You have a few chances to get the SOCOM pistol in the beginning of the game but if you haven't acquired it by the time you reach the gun fight alongside Meryl, it will be in the room with you at that point.
-You can lead a horse to water I suppose.
+The items will even appear in different places, depending on what you pick up and where you get it.
+You have a few chances to get the SOCOM pistol at the beginning of the game but if you haven't acquired it by the time you reach the gunfight alongside Meryl, it will be in the room with you at that point.
+You can lead a horse to water, I suppose.
 The thermal goggles are another item that moves around, the mine detector as well.
 Aside from items you are free to engage as you please.
 If you want to run and gun you can but the idea of the game is stealth.
 Knocking on walls is pretty fun but you have to mind your footprints.

 The boss battles in this game are fantastic.
 Each boss relies on a different skill/weapon or approach than the last one.
-Not many games would have you destroy a tank with grenades but hey, Metal Gear.
-Along with the varying methods of approach for guards the same goes for some of the bosses too.
-Some people chose to stun the ninja with chaff grenades and then shoot the mofo until he starts blinking.
+Not many games would have you destroy a tank with grenades.
+But hey, Metal Gear.
+Along with the varying methods of approaching guards, the same goes for some of the bosses too.
+Some people chose to stun the ninja with chaff grenades and then shoot him until he started blinking.
 Others would punch-punch-kick and run until he stopped blinking.
-Either way, the freedom of choice along with dynamic bosses makes for some good entertainment.
+Either way, the freedom of choice, along with dynamic bosses, makes for some good entertainment.

-The basic idea behind each boss is usually that there is a simple method to defeat each particular enemy.
-You can throw grenades at that tank until you fall asleep doing it but if you time your throw and run up on the tank you can lob one right into the cab of that sucker (dealing much greater damage).
-2 grenades later, you are done.
-You could throw chaff grenades to stun the ninja but it is much, much faster to face off with him hand to hand.
-Besides, your chaff grenades will be better against Metal Gear.
+The basic idea behind each boss is usually that there is a simple method to defeat them.
+You can throw grenades at that tank until you fall asleep, but if you time your throws and run up on the tank, you can lob one right into the cab of that sucker (dealing much greater damage).
+Two grenades later, you are done.
+You could throw chaff grenades to stun the ninja, but it is much, much faster to face off hand to hand.
+Besides, your chaff grenades will be better.

 Rocking to Bach, Man!

-One odd thing about the mix that I have to give props to here is the use of silence.
-A tense and quiet background is fantastic but there is something to be said about not having any music at all (especially unexpectedly).
-The first time I made it to the snowfield, after the intense tank battle, after the dramatic ninja battle, after the crazy sniper fight, past the helicopter face off, my skin started crawling for the first time.
-I was actually afraid to keep playing any further.
-At first I made my way from one side to the other, staying along the wall right where you come out, procrastinating.
-Eventually I made myself press on and when I got hit by the sniper I jumped like crazy.
-It took a while to understand how they did that to me, it was all because there was no music playing in the background.
+One odd thing about the mix that I have to give props to is the use of silence.
+A tense and quiet background is fantastic, but there is something to be said about not having any music at all (especially unexpectedly).
+The first time I made it to the snowfield, after the intense tank battle, after the dramatic ninja battle, after the crazy sniper fight, past the helicopter face-off . . . my skin started crawling for the first time.
+I was actually afraid to keep playing any more.
+At first, I made my way from one side to the other, staying along the wall right where you come out, procrastinating.
+Eventually, I made myself press on, and when I got hit by the sniper I jumped like crazy.
+It took a while to understand how they did that to me.
+It was all because there was no music playing in the background.